Early in Maryland women’s lacrosse’s 2022 season, assistant coach Lauri Kenis gave the Terps’ defense a unique assignment.

 “My entire position is reactionary, so I think it really helps,” Sterling said.

-Sterling has her fastest Dynavision reaction time with her top right side, which she said is logical because that is also her dominant side.
-Her left side is slower to react to Dynavision’s cues.
+Sterling has her fastest Dynavision reaction time with her top right side, which makes sense given that it’s her dominant side.
+Her left side is slower to react to the cues.
 Being able to see this trend provides her a “cool breakdown” for translating reaction time training to making saves on the field, Sterling said.

 Though the connection between those skill sets and playing goalie is more self-explanatory, training with Dynavision also translates for Bosco.
-As a defender, it’s important for her to utilize the power of her peripheral vision to shut down offenses, she said.
+As a defender, utilizing her peripheral vision is key to shutting down offenses, she said.

-Reaction time is also an important reason for Bosco’s participation, as she must react and move quickly when guarding an opponent and on the draw circle.
+Reaction time is also an important reason for Bosco’s participation.
+She has to react and move quickly when guarding an opponent as well as when she’s fighting for possession on the draw circle.

 [Family ties, internal fire brought Kori Edmondson to star for Maryland women’s lacrosse]

-But across the last two years, completing rounds on Dynavision has simply become routine for the duo, whether it be before practice or on game day.
+But completing rounds on Dynavision has become routine for the duo over the past two years, whether it be before practice or on game day.

-Sterling usually makes her way to the board right before the team takes the field for warmups, going a few rounds until she feels locked in and gets a score she likes.
+Sterling usually makes her way to the board right before the team takes the field for warmups, going a few rounds until she feels locked in and is satisfied with her score.

 “It lets me clear my head because I can be thinking about whatever, but when you’re doing this, you can’t think, you’re just looking at the lights,” Sterling said.
 “It helps you get going.”